Ryan Fredericks

-Ryan Marlowe Fredericks (born 10 October 1992) is an English professional footballer who most recently played as a right-back for Premier League club AFC Bournemouth.
-He has previously played for Tottenham Hotspur, Brentford, Millwall, Middlesbrough, Bristol City, Fulham and West Ham United.
+Ryan Marlowe Fredericks (born 10 October 1992) is an English professional footballer who plays as a right-back.

-Career
+He has previously played for Tottenham Hotspur, Brentford, Millwall, Middlesbrough, Bristol City, Fulham, West Ham United, and most recently, AFC Bournemouth.

+Club career

 Tottenham Hotspur

-Born in Hammersmith, London, Fredericks joined the Tottenham academy in July 2009.
+Born in Hammersmith, London, Fredericks joined the Tottenham Hotspur academy in July 2009.
 Although he was injured early in his career, he progressed through the academy to sign a professional contract with the club in July 2010.
-In July 2011, Fredericks was awarded a new contract at the club.
+On 8 July 2011, Fredericks was awarded a new contract at the club.

 Fredericks first made Tottenham's first team squad as an unused substitute in February 2010, in an FA Cup fourth round replay win over Leeds United.
 A year later, Fredericks started his first game for Tottenham on 25 August 2011, against Hearts, where he played on the right of midfield.
 He made his debut alongside Tom Carroll and Harry Kane.
 Fredericks then made his first Tottenham Hotspur appearance in two years, making a start, in the last group stage game of Europa League, where he won a penalty to allow Roberto Soldado converted the penalty successfully to score a hat-trick, in a 4–1 win over Anzhi Makhachkala on 12 December 2013.
 In January 2014, Fredericks signed a contract with Tottenham Hotspur that would keep him at the club until 2016.